 The On Running Cloud has been built with everyday active people in mind, targeting those who love being on the move while in urban environments.
-Interested in getting up to 40% OFF On running shoes?
-Visit On’s Classic range page to see their latest deals.
+Interested in getting a reduced price of up to 40% Off On shoes?
+Visit On’s Last Season page to see the latest arrivals; this is an account-only exclusive.

 NOTE: This On Cloud review has recently been updated to include the additional features of the On Cloud 5 (latest generation, as of February 2022 – I will update again once the Cloud 6 is released) – the images in this review have all been updated too with the latest On Cloud 5 in the All-Black colorway.

 Interested in knowing what my favorite On Running shoe for road running is?
 Hint hint… it’s a total ‘MONSTER‘ of a shoe and one of my top shoe picks if you’re training for a marathon!
-The Cloudgo is also worth looking at, if you’re a beginner runner looking to increase mileage.
+The Cloudgo is also worth looking at if you’re a beginner runner looking to start running or increase mileage.

 On Cloud shoes fit and design